TaxTips.ca

 a.
 Employees

-When contributions are made to an employee's registered pension plan (RPP) through payroll deductions, the amount of income tax deducted is automatically reduced.
+When contributions are made to an employee's registered pension plan (RPP) or group RRSP through payroll deductions, the amount of income tax deducted is automatically reduced.
 The same is true when payroll deductions are contributed to the employee's (own or spousal) registered retirement savings plan (RRSP), as long as the employer has reasonable grounds to believe that the contribution can be deducted by the employee in the year.
 Canada Pension Plan and Employment Insurance premiums are not affected.

 b.
 Self-employed

-pay based on prior year's net tax owing and any CPP premiums payable (prior-year option)
+bulletpay based on prior year's net tax owing and any CPP premiums payable (prior-year option)

-pay based on your estimated current year tax and CPP premiums owing (current-year option)
+bulletpay based on your estimated current year tax and CPP premiums owing (current-year option)

 When the current year option is used, any contributions made to RRSPs will reduce the current year estimated taxes owing.
-However, if the installments you make under the current-year option are too low to cover current year taxes, you may be subject to interest and penalty charges.
+However, if the instalments you make under the current-year option are too low to cover current year taxes, you may be subject to interest and penalty charges.

-Tax tip: don't overpay your income taxes - you are just lending money to the government instead of investing the money yourself and earning income from it!
+Tax Tip: don't overpay your income taxes - you are just lending money to the government instead of investing the money yourself and earning income from it!

-Copyright © 2011 See Reproduction of information on TaxTips.ca
+Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
+See Reproduction of information from TaxTips.ca

 The information on this site is not intended to be a substitute for professional advice.
 Each person's situation differs, and a professional advisor can assist you in using the information on this web site to your best advantage.